Guess what I’ve learned about productivity and balance over the course of 47 years on this earth?

 You know what?
 This is okay.
 I have made peace with it.
-I’m good at admitting I don’t like waking up and if I do wake early, I generally don’t get more done than I would be waking up later (and rested).
+I’m good at admitting I don’t enjoy waking up and if I do wake early, I rarely get more done than I would if I woke up later (and rested).

 Part of having grace in your quest for productivity is figuring out what works best for you, not some time management guru.

 Balance: Figure out Priorities

-Another thing I’ve figured out is that we, quite simply, can’t do it all.
+Another thing I’ve figured out is that we can’t do it all.

 If I were to accomplish everything that goes through my head to do, I’d never sleep, and I probably wouldn’t get it all done, anyway.

-Sometimes, taking a step back and figuring out what is really important at the moment, versus what is not quite as high on the list of priorities will help you shake off some of the guilt from not “getting it all done”.
+Sometimes, taking a step back and figuring out what is important at the moment, versus what is not as high on the list of priorities, will help you shake off some guilt from not “getting it all done”.

 Not everything is important.
 Not everything should be important to you.
 Work on what is most important right now.
 Find some balance in your day-to-day life.

-I set up my Evernote notetaking app’s notebooks according to my priorities so that notes about things that aren’t important at the moment don’t distract me.
-I also have used a personal mission statement and long term goals to help me keep my focus on what is really important to me.
+I set up my Evernote note-taking app’s notebooks according to my priorities so that notes about things that aren’t important at the moment don’t distract me.
+I also have used a personal mission statement and long term goals to help me keep my focus on what is important to me.